-In the previous section we saw that the concept of the information furnace is indeed realisable, if only with a subset of the functionality we prescribed in Section 4.
-Here I will describe the most important factors that facilitated and hampered the development and are likely to affect future similar endeavours: open-source software, hardware standards, cost, and maintenance.
+In the previous section we saw that the concept of the information furnace is indeed realisable, if only as a prototype with a subset of the functionality we prescribed in Section 4.
+The move from distributed specialised appliances into a centralised information furnace is not without risks and potential problems.
+Here I will describe the most important factors that facilitated and hampered the development as well as issues that are likely to affect the adoption and evolution of information furnace systems in the future.
+A wider view of the challenges in deploying ubiquitous systems, such as the one we describe, can be found in [53].